 Each bag was sealed, packed in a box with the boxes filling two pallets ready to be to shipped to areas in the world in great need.
 Nine of us packed meals, two washed cars with people driving in to the car wash to donate to storm relief without taking advantage of the free car wash.
 The rest of the group joined the choir at Plum Creek Assisted Living.

 We began our drizzly day with a great lunch at Our Saviour in Hinckley on Sunday, May 21, at 12:30 p.m.
-There were work sites all over Brunswick and Medina, many of which included raking, weeding, tree and shrub trimming and general yard clean up as well as singing at a nursing home and creating homemade cards for shut ins.
+There were sentn to work sites all over Brunswick and Medina, many of which included raking, weeding, tree and shrub trimming and general yard clean up as well as singing at a nursing home and creating homemade cards for shut ins.
 Because of the rain some of the outdoor projects were postponed, but we decided to make a try at cleaning up an empty lot in Medina.
 We were damp but we collected a lot of garbage.
 Thanks to our team of Pastor John, Donna Meinke, Sue Steinman, Alicia, Jamie, Addie and Jacob Clark, Liisa Woo and Becky Matyas.

 GOD’S WORK.
 OUR HANDS – 2016!

 Our second event with our ELCA cluster of five northern Medina county churches took place on Sunday, September 11, 2016, beginning with lunch at 12:15 p.m.Zion Lutheran Church on Abbeyville Rd., Valley City.
 After a rousing send off, we divided up to our work sites.
 Because of the date, September 11, we tried to concentrate on first responders, fire and police.

 Our congregregation again volunteered at the Community Services Center, organizing and taking an inventory of canned goods in preparation for their Holiday food baskets, cleaning carpet and cleaning out and organizing a large freezer.